 A questionable decision and boneheaded play negated the Auburn Tigers (12-12, 4-9 SEC) upset bid on Wednesday night in Gainesville, FL as the No. 2 Florida Gators (24-2, 13-0 SEC) squeaked out a 71-66 victory in the Stephen C. O’Connell Center.

 Florida set a school record with its 18th-straight victory, captured its 30th win in a row at home and matched the program record for best start to a season (2006-07).
 The Gators also extended a program record with their best-ever start in league play and recorded their 16th consecutive home win against an SEC opponent.

-OnlyGators.com breaks down Thursday’s action with 10 quick-hitters:
+OnlyGators.com breaks it all down with eight quick-hitters:

 It was over when: Florida senior center Patric Young rebounded a missed Chris Denson free throw with 21 seconds to play, and Auburn’s Asauhn Dixon-Tatum inexplicably fouled him with UF in the double bonus.
 Young, who has hit .714 over the last six games from the charity stripe, made both free throws to give the Gators a two-point lead.
 But the game really ended on the ensuing inbounds pass when Allen Payne of the Tigers threw the ball to a teammate who was not expecting it only to see the rock sail out of bounds.
 Senior point guard Scottie Wilbekin was fouled immediately afterward and hit two more free throws to clinch the victory.